elizabethpankratz/orthographic-segmentation-jspsych/README.md

 ## The orthographic segmentation task

-The statistical learning/segmentation study by [Kurumada et al. (2013)](https://langcog.stanford.edu/papers/KMF-cognition2013.pdf) test how people would segment a continuous orthographic sequence by asking them to click between letters where they think the word boundaries should be.
+The statistical learning/segmentation study by [Kurumada et al. (2013)](https://langcog.stanford.edu/papers/KMF-cognition2013.pdf) tests how people would segment a continuous orthographic sequence by asking them to click between letters where they think the word boundaries should be.

 With help from [Aislinn Keogh](http://aislinnkeogh.github.io), I adapted this idea into a task that would let participants place one morpheme boundary per word.